Koyie Hill: Philadelphia Phillies

+On February 4, 2014, Hill signed a minor league contract with the Washington Nationals.
+On March 17, Hill was traded to the Philadelphia Phillies in exchange for a player to be named later or cash considerations.
+On June 27, the Phillies selected Hill's contract, adding him to their active roster.
+In 10 games for Philadelphia, he went 5-for-21 (.238) with no home runs and one RBI.
+On July 21, Hill was removed from the 40-man roster and sent outright to the Triple-A Lehigh Valley IronPigs.
+He elected free agency on November 3.

+On November 20, 2014, Hill re-signed with the Phillies organization on a minor league contract.
+He did not play in a game for the organization in 2015, and elected free agency on November 7, 2015.

 Table saw accident

-On October 16, 2007, he was using a table saw to cut wood for a window frame.
+On October 16, 2007, Hill was using a table saw to cut wood for a window frame.
 Part of the wood got caught in the saw, and the saw grabbed and his hand was in the way.
 The saw severed his thumb and severely cut into the other 4 fingers of his hand.
 His fingers were repaired, and after many months of therapy, he was able to regain motion in them.

 Personal life

-Koyie Hill and his wife, Meghan, have two daughters, Phoenix and Charley, who were born on September 27, 2004 and fall 2008.
+Koyie Hill and his wife, Meghan, have two daughters, Phoenix and Charley, who were born on September 27, 2004, and fall 2008.

 Hill graduated from Eisenhower High School in Lawton, Oklahoma.